Toonami (United Kingdom and Ireland): Idents

-When the channel launched in 2003, the idents would be the Toonami logo in the Sensor Room, or TOM's face, with a voice whispering Toonami.
+When the channel launched in 2003, the idents would be the Toonami logo in the Sensor Room, or TOM 2's face, with a voice whispering Toonami.
 There were also bumpers in the Sensor Room showcasing the latest games, movies, and shows, with TOM displaying the awkward and dorky personality he was known for on the US Toonami.
-Sara was also in these bumpers, serving as the straight man to TOM's excited demeanor.
+SARA was also in these bumpers, serving as the straight man to TOM's excited demeanor.

-Toonami rebranded in 2004 and got rid of TOM.
+Toonami rebranded in 2004 and got rid of TOM and SARA.
 The idents were on a pale cyan background (alike Cartoonito's) and were based on CNX's idents.
-They had a black rectangle filling up with white before the white part turned into the Toonami logo.
+They had a black rectangle with red sides filling up with white before the white part turned into the Toonami logo.
+In 2005, five new idents were introduced, which focusing on a cube that explodes into a splash of colour into various 2D or 3D shapes/objects before the Toonami logo is forming.

-In 2006, Toonami rebranded for the final time using the logo in an azure background and colored monsters which would play with the Toonami logo.
-The shutdown ident on the website was the Toonami logo, with the "Too" part pushing away the "nami" and the logo changing into the Cartoon Network Too logo on the same background from the 2004 idents.
+In 2006, Toonami rebranded for the final time using the logo in an azure background and colored monsters called the "Cecils", which would play with the Toonami logo.
+The shutdown ident in promos and on the website was the Toonami logo, with the "Too" part pushing away the "nami" and the logo changing into the Cartoon Network Too logo on the same background from the 2004 idents.